BasicPrimitives/react/docs/DragNDrop.md

 * [react-dnd-cjs](https://www.npmjs.com/package/react-dnd-html5-backend)

 ## React `DndProvider` does not support nested `backend`s
-If you use Drag and Drop in multiple places of your application `DndProvider` should create no nested `backend`s.
+If you use Drag and Drop in multiple places of your application, be aware that `DndProvider` does not support nested backends.

 ```JavaScript
 import React, { Component } from 'react';